nytro04/Practise-Javascript-FullStack/README.md

 First we need to create the `db` directory where the database files will live in.
 In your terminal navigate to the `root` of your system by doing `cd ~` .
 You can create the directory by running `sudo mkdir -p /data/db`.
 Now open a different tab in your terminal and run `mongod` to start the Mongo server.

+### Env Example

+rename `example.config.txt` to `config.env` and populate with the desired data. i.e. environment, port number and name of your database

 ### Run the Application

 The project is the Backend and Frontend for the Practical Test for FullStack Javascript.
 The simplest way to start this server is: